 Families and friends are split on whether the protests are good or bad.
 Some are concerned about their impact on Hong Kong’s economy and believe disruptive protests may hurt its status as an attractive financial capital.
+(As of October, Hong Kong has officially entered into a recession.)
 Some sympathize with the aims of the protesters but not always with their tactics, such as defacing the legislative building.

 A substantial portion of the protesters are students and young professionals in their late teens and 20s who were born around the time of the 1997 handover.
 They’re afraid the Hong Kong they’ve grown up with, and its distinct culture and traditions and special freedoms, are slipping away.
 What’s more, they’re starting to realize that 2047 — the year Hong Kong’s special status is set to expire under the original agreement between China and Britain — is not as distant as it once seemed.

 But the protests are not limited to just young people.
 At least 2 million people attended one protest in June, out of Hong Kong’s 7 million residents.
-Again, last weekend, nearly 2 million joined peaceful protests, despite a police ban and pouring rain.
+Again, on August 18, nearly 2 million joined peaceful protests, despite a police ban and pouring rain.
 Trade unions have gone on strike in solidarity.
 After the volunteer medic was shot in the eye with a beanbag round by police, about 200 doctors, nurses, and paramedics gathered in protest, many wearing bandages in solidarity.

 In August, bankers held a demonstration in Hong Kong’s central business district, which they called “Freedom lose, market snooze.”